Malice-1993

 Set mostly outdoors in the remote Pacific Northwest, the film successfully shows the deep bonds of friendships over the course of a Labor Day weekend as four youths set out on an adventure of discovery.

-In 1986 I was able to completely relate to the film and in present-day Stand By Me holds up quite well.
+In 1986, I could completely relate to the film, and today, Stand By Me holds up quite well.

 Instead of traditional horror, however, the story is more of a straight-up adventure, though in pure King style- a dead body is front and center (naturally).